FREE LOCAL DELIVERY & 20% OFF COUPON!

 Bonsai is also treasured as an art used to communicate ideas and represent complex emotions.
 The aesthetic elements of a bonsai tree has significant symbolism.
 A bonsai gardener is considered an artist because bonsais require both horticultural and artistic techniques.
 Refinement in both techniques over centuries reflect the aesthetic qualities in nature through balance, simplicity, and peace.

 Below are the steps I take in the creation of a wire-art tree.
-Planning is the key, and patience
+Planning is the key, and a lot of patience!

 First stop is determining what kind of sculpture I'm going to make then draw up a rough draft on paper.
 Sometimes I use a photo as inspiration.
 I then will estimate how many branches will be going where which will tell me how many pieces of wire I will need for that section.
-It is here that I also determine what the approximate dimensions will be.
+It is here that I also determine what the approximate dimensions will be and try to estimate how long to make each piece of wire.
 It's all an estimate, especially the first time making that particular type of tree.

 Once I've determined the approximate size of what I am making and the color scheme, I will cut individual pieces of appropriate wire and place them in holes on a wood guide that I made to keep the wires from getting bunched up and make room for roots beneath.